+We were proud to provide our services and expertise for this amazing fallen soldier granite wall mural, located in Torrington, Connecticut (CN), USA.
 The City of Torrington, CT celebrated the dedication of its Veterans Memorial Wall in 2010.
-Originally conceived as only one segment of the City Hall renovation, the Veterans memorial became the most defining element of the renovation project.
+Originally conceived as only one segment of the City Hall renovation, the Veterans granite memorial monument became the most defining element of the renovation project.

 The architectural firm Friar and Associates worked closely with the Municipal renovation committee to achieve this goal with the collective efforts of O&G Industries and various subcontractors, including Picture This on Granite.